 Leading Teams (4 credits)

 Although most of us have been on various kinds of teams throughout our lives, we seldom take time to systematically observe and analyze how teams function and consider how they could be shaped and structured to function better.
 Yet observation and analysis are the first steps in understanding teams, shaping their dynamics, and ultimately improving their performance.
-In this course, students have the opportunity to analyze their own team processes, while learning from and applying the best of the team process and development literature.
+In this course, students have the opportunity to analyze their own team processes and explore the dynamics of leading diverse, high-performing teams while learning from and applying the best of the team process and development literature.